dlab-berkeley/python-berkeley/events/_drafts/template.md

 ---
 layout: post
-title:  Meeting Notes or something like that
+title:  Meeting Notes etc. WITHOUT a date (it's added automatically)
 author: You
 ---
-## Use second level headings or lower
+### Use third level headings

+Titles for posts are demoted to second level in post listings...
+And posts shouldn't have too much structure!

 Content!